vjeux/watcher/README.md

     at Pipe.onread (net.js:348:51)
 ```

-We save again and it goes back in order :)
+We fix the problem, save again and it goes back in order :)

 ```coffee
 22:37:15 - compiled src/soulver.coffee